vegaprotocol/documentation/docs/concepts/assets/asset-framework.md

 The assets on Vega are used for margining and settling positions, paying fees, and supplying liquidity on markets.
 Assets can also be transferred between keys and accounts.

-Assets need to be deposited using a bridge contract, and can be withdrawn back into an Ethereum wallet if they are not being used for margin or a liquidity commitment.
+Assets need to be deposited using a bridge contract, and can be withdrawn back into an Ethereum wallet if they are not being used for margin or a liquidity bond.

 ## Asset definition
 Each asset has a set of defined fields: those that are validated against the origin contract and cannot be changed, and those that provide extra settings specifically for use with Vega.